Jeromeseun/PALMORIA-GROUP-PROJECT/README.md

 This data analysis project aims to generate insight into Palmoria's Gender inequality in its three (3) Regions and provide a solution through analysis.

 ## Data Source
-The primary data source used here is from the Palmora management team
+The primary data source used here is from the Palmora management team.

 ## Tools used
 **-Power BI**

     -Power Query

-    -Visualization on power BI
+    -Visualization on Power BI

+  ## Analysis Tasks and Solution
+  1. What is the gender distribution in the organization?
+Distil to regions and departments?

+### Gender distribution by Region (Cluster bar chart)

+This chart shows the gender distribution across three locations: Kaduna, Abuja, and Lagos.

+Key Insights:
+Kaduna has the largest count of employees overall.
+Abuja and Lagos have smaller, relatively balanced gender representation.

+### Gender distribution by Department (Stacked Bar Chart)

+This chart shows the gender distribution of employees located in different departments:

+Key Insights:
+Departments with the Highest gender distribution in the organisation, such as Product management, Legal, and Human Resources, have a higher count of employees across locations.

+Departments like Accounting and Marketing have fewer employees and a gender distribution.

 ## Analysis file